Instagram Reels Length Limit: How Long Can Reels Be in 2026?

 Best Instagram Reel Length for Engagement

-The maximum Reels duration keeps growing, but the algorithm doesn't reward length — it rewards retention.
-Here's what the data shows:
+The maximum Reels duration keeps growing, but the algorithm doesn't reward length.
+It rewards retention.
+Here's what the data shows.

-An analysis of 500 viral Reels by CreatorsJet (October 2024 – March 2025) found that Reels between 7 and 15 seconds had the highest average completion rate and shareability, with retention rates between 60% and 80%.
+An analysis of 500 viral Reels by CreatorsJet (October 2024 to March 2025) found that Reels between 7 and 15 seconds had the highest average completion rate and shareability, with retention rates between 60% and 80%.

 The data breaks down into three tiers: